App-vNext/Polly/docs/resilience-strategies.md

 Polly categorizes resilience strategies into two main groups:

 - **Reactive**: These strategies handle specific exceptions that are thrown, or results that are returned, by the callbacks executed through the strategy.
 - **Proactive**: Unlike reactive strategies, proactive strategies do not focus on handling errors by the callbacks might throw or return.
-They can make pro-active decisions to cancel or reject the execution of callbacks (e.g., using a rate limiter or a timeout resilience strategy).
+They can make proactive decisions to cancel or reject the execution of callbacks (e.g., using a rate limiter or a timeout resilience strategy).

 ## Usage